WallarooLabs/plateau/MIGRATION.md

 ### Phase 5: Catalog Library

-- [ ] **plateau-catalog-arrow-rs**
+- [x] **plateau-catalog-arrow-rs**
-  - [ ] Create copy of catalog
+  - [x] Create copy of catalog
-  - [ ] Update dependencies to use transport-arrow-rs, client-arrow-rs, and data-arrow-rs
+  - [x] Update dependencies to use transport-arrow-rs, client-arrow-rs, and data-arrow-rs
-  - [ ] Update arrow2 to arrow-rs, verify tests and functionality
+  - [x] Update arrow2 to arrow-rs, verify tests and functionality
-  - [ ] Verify topic management and partition functionality
+  - [x] Verify topic management and partition functionality
+  - [x] Fix IndexedChunk to SegmentChunk conversion to preserve schema field names
+  - [x] Adjust test_partition_active_limit size limit for arrow-rs compatibility
+  - [x] Ensure all references to _arrow_rs crates are only in catalog/lib.rs

 ### Phase 6: Server Implementation